Linear scalability of density functional theory calculations without imposing electron localization: Introduction

 In this paper we develop an efficiently parallelizable, (semi)local DFT approach which offers quadratic scaling with system size and does not involve approximations derived from assuming electron localization.
-It uses atom-centered Gaussian basis-sets combined with calculations performed on Cartesian grids for providing the electrostatic and exchange-correlation energies.
-We describe the theory and implementation in section~\ref{sec:Method}, where we also provide an illustration of the non-localized nature of electrons in the large benchmarking systems we use (see Fig.~\ref{fig:Sparsity}).
+It combines several approaches, such as atom-centered Gaussian basis sets and real-space grids for providing the electrostatic and exchange-correlation energies (similar to SIESTA \citep{garcia2020siestarecent} and CP2K/Quickstep \citep{kuhne2020cp2kan}) as well as Chebyshev expansion techniques for representing the density matrix \citep{goedecker1994efficient,goedecker1995tightbinding,goedecker1995lowcomplexity,baer1997sparsity}.
+We describe the theory and implementation in section~\ref{sec:Method}, where we also provide an illustration of the non-localized nature of electrons in the large benchmarking systems we use (see Figure~\ref{fig:Sparsity}).
 Next, we present the algorithmic complexity and the parallel strong/weak scalability properties of our approach in section~\ref{sec:Scaling-properties-of}, and finally, we summarize and discuss the conclusions in section \ref{sec:Summary-and-Conclusions}.